hsyl20/haskus-website/pages/system.rst

 Get started
 -----------

-We use stack so you should only have to execute the following commands to build the project.
+We use ``stack`` so you should only have to execute the following commands to build the project.

 .. code:: bash

     > git clone http://github.com/haskus/haskus-system
-    > cd ViperVM
+    > cd haskus-system
+    > stack setup
     > stack build

 * Documentation_